Malus 'Donald Wyman' is a typical white-flowered crab-apple, which grows into a reasonably large spreading tree, with good presence.

 Fill in the form below and we will notify you when Donald Wyman crab-apple trees are back in stock.

 Donald Wyman crab-apple trees have a poor reputation in the USA for their susceptibility to the disease fireblight.
 However don't let this put you off - fireblight is not virulent in the UK, and in this country Donald Wyman is usually problem-free.
+It is also very cold-hardy.

 Illustrative example of a pot-grown tree of this variety as supplied.